qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_db_manager.rst

 The :menuselection:`Database` menu allows to connect to an existing database, to start the SQL-window and to exit the DB Manager Plugin.
+One you are connected to an existing database, the menus :menuselection:`Schema` and :menuselection:`Table` additionally appear.

 The :menuselection:`Schema` menu includes tools to create and delete (empty) schemas and, if topology is available (e.g. PostGIS 2) to start a :guilabel:`TopoViewer`.

 The menu :menuselection:`Table` allows to create and edit tables and to delete tables and views.
 It is also possible to empty tables and to move tables from one to another schema.
-Finally you can also run Vacuum Analyze and add Versioning Support to a table.
+As further functionality you can perform a VACUUM and then an ANALYZE for each selected table.
+Plain VACUUM simply reclaims space and makes it available for re-use and ANALYZE updates statistics to determine the most efficient way to execute a query.
+Finally you can import layers/files, if they are loaded in QGIS or exist in the file system.
+And you can export database tables to Shape with the Export file feature.

 The :guilabel:`Tree` window lists all existing databases supported by |qg|.
 With a double-click you can connect to the database.
 With the right-mouse button you